pyfar/pyfar/CONTRIBUTING.rst

 Pytest provides several, sophisticated functionalities which could reduce the effort of implementing tests.

 - Similar tests executing the same code with different variables can be `parametrized <https://docs.pytest.org/en/stable/example/parametrize.html>`_.
 An example is ``test___eq___differInPoints`` in *test_coordinates.py*.
-- Feel free to add more recommendations on useful pytest functionalities here.
-Consider, that a trade-off between easy implemention and good readability of the tests needs to be found.

-Run a single test with
+- Run a single test with

     $ pytest tests/test_plot.py::test_line_plots

-Exclude tests (for example the time consuming test of plot) with
+- Exclude tests (for example the time consuming test of plot) with

     $ pytest -k 'not plot'

-Create an html report on the test `coverage <https://coverage.readthedocs.io/en/coverage-5.5/>`_ with
+- Create an html report on the test `coverage <https://coverage.readthedocs.io/en/coverage-5.5/>`_ with

     $ pytest --cov=. --cov-report=html

+- Feel free to add more recommendations on useful pytest functionalities here.
+Consider, that a trade-off between easy implemention and good readability of the tests needs to be found.

 Fixtures
 ~~~~~~~~